 - Forums.
 The primary discussion hub for us, particularly the ‘Developers’ forum

 - Track our commits.
-You can do this 3 ways:

 - Submit a patch.
 This is the most obvious way of contributing although it’s by no means the only one.
 Whether it’s to fix a bug, improve support for other platforms, or adding a new feature, patches are always welcome.

 - Create an Add-On or Tool.
 We have a lot of ‘satellite’ projects in our community and we’re always glad to see more.
 All add-ons are ‘born’ in the forums so that’s the best place to start talking about and showing off your work or ideas.

 - Help out in the Forums.
 Passing on your experience to others is a fantastic way of contributing to the ongoing success of OGRE.
 Answering people’s questions, giving tips and advice, or just sharing your experiences is extremely valuable.